 Evaluate the plugin code

-Plugins outside of the Netlify plugins directory have not been reviewed or approved by Netlify staff.
+Plugins available on npm but not yet listed in the Integrations Hub have not been reviewed or approved by Netlify staff.
 Review plugin code for security concerns before installing.

 From your project’s base directory, use a command like this to add the dependency: